 A spokesperson for the mall’s parent company, Hull Property Group, sent 2 NEWS a statement which reads in part: “At this time we are still assessing the damage from last night’s storm and formulating a plan of action to fix the damages as soon as possible.
 The interior of the mall will remain closed at this time.”

-There’s no timeline for reopening the interior section of the mall, according to the statement.Grab the FREE WDTN News App for iPhone or Android.
+There’s no timeline for reopening the interior section of the mall, according to the statement.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.